zabereznikova/docs.de-de/docs/visual-basic/language-reference/modifiers/overloads.md

   - Eigenschaft oder Prozedurmodifiziererschlüsselwörter (wie `Public` oder `Shared`)

-- **Optionaler Modifizierer.** Sie müssen den `Overloads`-Modifizierer nicht verwenden, wenn Sie mehrere überladene Eigenschaften oder Prozeduren in derselben Klasse definieren.
+- **Optional Modifier.** You do not have to use the `Overloads` modifier when you are defining multiple overloaded properties or procedures in the same class.
 Wenn Sie jedoch `Overloads` in einer der Deklarationen verwenden, müssen Sie sie in allen davon verwenden.

-- **Shadowing und Überladung.** `Overloads` kann auch auf ein vorhandenes Member oder eine Gruppe von überladenen Membern in einer Basisklasse verwendet werden.
+- **Shadowing and Overloading.** `Overloads` can also be used to shadow an existing member, or set of overloaded members, in a base class.
 Wenn Sie `Overloads` auf diese Art und Weise verwenden, deklarieren Sie die Eigenschaft oder Methode mit demselben Namen und derselben Parameterliste als Basisklassenmember, und Sie stellen das `Shadows`-Schlüsselwort nicht bereit.

 Beim Verwenden von `Overrides` fügt der Compiler implizit `Overloads` hinzu, sodass Ihre Bibliotheks-APIs leichter mit C# verwendet werden können.